ibcel86/Peptide-Synthesis-Tool/README.md

 - **Output Format**: CSV output now adheres to the format required by legacy synthesis machines
 - **Compatibility Mode**: Output was reverse-engineered based on exported experiments from the equipment itself
-- **Sequence Comparison Tool** *(in development)*:
+- **Sequence Comparison Tool**
   - Allows uploading of a previously synthesised sequence
   - Identifies new or changed amino acids
   - Appends new vial positions to the end of existing racks
   - Automates what was previously a manual (and time-consuming) task

-> **Note:** This feature is still in **alpha**, and the code is currently available on the [`dev`](https://github.com/ibcel86/Sequence-Calculator/tree/version2_dev) branch.

 ---

 ## Development Status

-This project is actively evolving.
-Version 1 is stable and usable, while Version 2 features (CSV output and sequence comparison) are still undergoing testing.
+This project is currently complete!
+Updates will include bug fixes.

 ---

-## Contributions & Feedback

-This is a solo portfolio project built to solve a real-world lab workflow problem for a legacy piece of equipment.
-Feedback, suggestions, and pull requests are welcome!